50+ Latin Root Words in English

 • volvere-- to roll or turn around: convoluted, evolution, involved, revolve, revolutionary

-Practice These Word Roots-- & More
+Practice These Root Words-- & More

 Practice some of the English words from these roots at Match These Words from Latin Roots and 50 Latin Word Roots Practice.
 (This is a gap-fill practice.
 There's some explanation for a few words that are hard to understand to understand from the root alone.)